 We will only consider applications on social or medical grounds if they are supported by a professional recommendation from a doctor, social worker, or other appropriate professional.
-The supporting evidence should set out the particular social or medical reason(s) why the school in question is the most suitable school and the difficulties that would be caused if the child had to attend another school.
+The supporting evidence should set out the particular social or medical reason(s) why the school in question is the only suitable school and the difficulties that would be caused if the child had to attend another school.
+A medical condition alone does not guarantee Exceptional Social Medical (ESM) criteria.
 Panels of professionally qualified people will consider all applications made under priority group 2.